Pascal’s Wager Tips and Tricks Part Two: How To Survive A Dark World

 Throughout your travels, you’ll unlock recipes for crafting trophies.
 There are three types of trophies—scars, resistance, and nightmare—and you can equip two of each type at a time.
 You really should take the time to equip your trophies, as each one offers Terrance and his current companion some sort of bonus.
 The father’s love trophy for example gives your characters attack +30 and attack versus humanoids +6%.
 But don’t just equip some trophies and forget about them.

 Trophies can be enhanced and reforged at any altar.
 To enhance a trophy, go to the craft tab at an altar and tap enhance.
 Enhancing a trophy increases the bonus given when the trophy is equipped.
 For example, the mutated claw, which gives an attack + 8, will have a bonus of attack +12 after its first enhancement.
 You can also reforge trophies.
 Reforging a trophy strengthens it by sacrificing a second trophy.
 In a game this challenging you’ll want to give yourself the greatest possible advantage and enhancing and reforging trophies will definitely give you an edge.

 Be sure to check out Pascal’s Wager Tips and Tricks Part One.
-And while you’re at it, also check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three and chapter four, as well as our sick review of Pascal’s Wager and its expansions.
+And while you’re at it, also check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three, chapter four and chapter five as well as our sick review of Pascal’s Wager and its expansions.